 Two qualifying papers written in English must be submitted, one in history, the other in another distribution area.
-The first should be submitted by the second Monday of the Fall semester of a student’s third year; the second by the first Monday in December, the same year.
-These papers, which should be no longer than 30 pages or 9000 words long, usually originate in course work done during the first two years; but the reworked papers should be more substantial and professional than an ordinary term paper.
-At the end of the term, the instructor will give a written indication whether the paper is suitable as a qualifying paper.
-Students should consult with the original instructor about how to improve their papers.
+One qualifying paper would normally be submitted at the end of the fourth semester, the other at the beginning of the fifth semester.
+By the end of the fifth semester both qualifying papers should be deemed to have fulfilled the requirement.
+Qualifying papers should be no more than 30 pages or 9000 words long.
+They usually originate in course work done during the first two years; but the reworked papers should be more substantial and professional than an ordinary term paper.
+At the end of the term, instructors will give a written indication whether in their judgment the term paper is suitable for development into a qualifying paper.

 Final approval of the prospectus by the committee may be understood as a kind of contract committing the student to the pursuit of the specified topic and the department to the acceptance of that topic (not the dissertation!) as a legitimate area of inquiry.
-Since all research is an open-ended affair, it is understood that should a dissertation develop along lines that differ significantly from the original prospectus, a revised prospectus will be filed.
+Since all research is an open-ended affair, it is understood that should a dissertation develop along lines that differ significantly from the original prospectus, the (possibly changed) dissertation committee may request a new prospectus.

 It is expected that the prospectus will be approved by the end of the student’s third year.
-Students must seek an advisor ahead of time and prepare at least a preliminary draft for the advisor’s consideration.
 The Graduate School requires that the prospectus be approved not less than six months before the student intends to submit the dissertation.